Former High Court judge CS Karnan arrested for offensive remarks against SC judges’ wives

 Karnan, who served in the Madras and Calcutta High Court, became the first sitting High Court judge to be held guilty of criminal contempt of court in 2017 for degrading the judiciary and making allegations of corruption against Supreme Court judges.

 A constitution bench of the Supreme Court sentenced him to six months imprisonment.
-After the sentence, he went into hiding.
-He was arrested a month later and was sent to Presidency Jail in Kolkata, where he was lodged till December 2017.
+After he was sentenced, he went into hiding.
+He was arrested a month later and sent to Presidency Jail in Kolkata, where he was lodged till December 2017.